 • Sunrooms.

-ENERGY STAR also advises installing mini-splits in houses with unique challenges, such as:
+ENERGY STAR also suggests having mini-splits in residences with special challenges, including:

-In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have more accurage control over temps from room to room, as a result of zoned mini-split technology.
+In contrast with regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have more accurage control over temperatures from room to room, because of zoned mini-split technology.

-From helping you select the ideal model to expertly installing it, our professionals at Temperature Doctors Heating & Cooling can take care of all your mini-split installation needs.
-Give us a call at (815) 914-6197 right away to find out how a mini-split system can make your home more comfortable and to receive your free estimate!
+From helping you pick the best model to expertly installing it, our specialists at Temperature Doctors Heating & Cooling can take care of all your mini-split installation needs.
+Give us a call at (815) 914-6197 now to find out how a mini-split system can make your residence comfier and to get your free estimate!